felixjwong/antibioticsai/README.md

 <li>jupyter notebook</li>
 </ul>

 The last command should launch the Jupyter notebook.
-All cells in the notebook can then be executed to reproduce the filtering and scaffold computation steps used in the paper; additional comments are provided with each cell to describe what each evaluating is performing.
+All cells in the notebook can then be executed to reproduce the filtering and scaffold computation steps used in the paper; additional in-line comments are provided with each cell to describe what each cell evaluation is performing.

 ### Python notebook for maximal common substructure analyses

 This notebook reproduces the maximal common substructure analyses described in Supplementary Note 2, Extended Data Figs. 4 and 5, and the <i>Methods</i> section of the paper.
 All cells in the notebook can be executed to reproduce the analysis.
+As above, additional in-line comments are provided with each cell to describe what each cell evaluation is performing.